 Generic Name: amlodipine / hydrochlorothiazide / olmesartan

-Note: This document contains side effect information about amlodipine / hydrochlorothiazide / olmesartan.
-Some of the dosage forms listed on this page may not apply to the brand name Tribenzor.
+Note: This page contains side effects data for the generic drug amlodipine / hydrochlorothiazide / olmesartan.
+It is possible that some of the dosage forms included below may not apply to the brand name Tribenzor.

 For the Consumer